Price-Point/public-api-docs/docs/portal_example.md

     }
 }
 ```
+{: .note}
+For CONUS moves, all of the locations from the search should be provided to the move as origins/destinations.
+For international moves, only the closest market location should be given to the move.
 ## Get the Client
 To select which of your clients the move is for, simple list the clients and pick one.
 Request: